-Average AST overview of the adjacent compartments and the effect of a suppression system and pressurization system
+Average AST overview of the adjacent compartments and the

 Based on the results of the spread of fire and smoke in the low-rise reference building, the spread of smoke is more important for personal safety than the spread of fire.
 The results of the simulations show that the spread of smoke is significantly faster than the spread of fire.